banbanlu233/awesome-GPTs/README.md

 Stay tuned, there's always more coming your way!

-## 📂 GPTs directories
+## 🌌 Explore the Universe of GPTs

-Following websites are the way to thousands of GPTs:
+Embark on an adventure to discover countless GPTs through these portals:

 - [GPTs Hunter](https://www.gptshunter.com)
 - [GPTs Works](https://gpts.works/)